ckeditor/ckeditor5/docs/examples/index.md

 # Examples

 Check out these examples of different editor integrations.
-See the predefined builds in action, witness the unharnessed power of a full-featured editor, and find out amazing, custom-tailored implementations using the CKEditor&nbsp;5 Framework.
+See the various editor types in action, witness the unharnessed power of a feature-rich preset, and find out amazing, custom-tailored implementations using the CKEditor&nbsp;5 Framework.

 <span class="navigation-hint_mobile">
 <info-box>